Postdoctoral Fellowship, Department of Anatomy and Cell Biology, Harvard Medical School, Boston, MA (1982-1985)

 Understanding these relationships will help elucidate the events and interactions that are involved in tissue-specific differentiation and matrix synthesis.
 Her group has developed experimental approaches to examine the spatial relationships between specific cellular components in whole tissues.
 These cellular models have been used to determine the three-dimensional relationships between organelles, cytoskeletal proteins and specific mRNA.

 In 1998, Dr. Svoboda joined the faculty at Texas A&M University Baylor College of Dentistry.
-Although she is still pursuing the long-term goals of her research, she has become involved in many other projects in the last 14 years.
+Although she is still pursuing the long-term goals of her research, she has become involved in many other projects.
 The new projects (signal transduction pathways controlling palate development, condylar cartilage differentiation and gingival tissue response to nicotine) are related to craniofacial development or cell-matrix interactions in oral tissues.

 Dr. Svoboda has served on the executive board and been the program co-chair for the American Association of Anatomists and served as the AAA president from 2005-2007 (www.anatomy.org).
 She also serves on the editorial board of Developmental Dynamics, Anatomical Record and the European Journal of Dentistry.